The term switch refers to a standalone switch and to a switch stack.

 For more information about CNS, see "Configuring Cisco IOS CNS Agents."

-•Onboard Administrator GUI—The internal Ethernet management port (also referred to as the Fa0 or fastethernet0 port) on the switch sends and receives only management traffic between the switch and the Onboard Administrator.
-The port is connected to the Onboard Administrator through the backplane connector.
+•Chassis management controller (CMC) GUI—The internal Ethernet management port (also referred to as the Fa0 or fastethernet0 port) on the switch sends and receives only management traffic between the switch and the CMC.
+The port is connected to the CMC through the backplane connector.

 These are the manageability features: